PradhumnaPancholi/Computer-Science/Stacks & Queues/main.md

 <hr>

-A collection is an abstract data type whose values are multiset od items(same data type).
+A collection is an abstract data type whose values are multiset of items(same data type).

 Stack & Queue differ in way of their operation.